 In some machines this part is internal and you will not see the froth, but this is nothing to worry about as you will still see it arriving in the drip or waste water tray.

-Repeat this process three times, you should see white froth coming from the bottom of the group head via the exhaust tube after each flush, this will often be more brown than white, that is a good thing because the foam is stained with the tannin which it has broken down on it's journey.
+Repeat this process three times, you should see white froth coming from the bottom of the group head via the exhaust tube after each flush, this will often be more brown than white, that is a good thing because the foam is stained with the tannin which it has broken down on the journey.

 Remove the filter holder and run the back flushing disk or basket under the cold tap to clean.
 Now you can back flush without the use of any powder, this helps to flush any of the foam left in the system and furthermore cleans the internals at the same time.
 What you are looking to see is clear water running from the exhaust pipe when flushing with just water.
-You may have to flush a few times to achieve this, be patient, it is well worth the time invested.
+You may have to flush a few times to achieve this, be patient; it is well worth the time invested.

 After this remove the filter holder handle and clean the group seal with a group head cleaning brush by gently moving the brush in a complete circle round the group seal.
-What this does is clear any used coffee grounds from the seal, this is useful because is the grounds are left to dry then they harden, when you put the portafiltas in the group head to make a coffee as the portafilta rises, it can push the hardened grounds onto the group seal and work like a paste, destroying your group seal in the process
+What this does is clear any used coffee grounds from the seal, this is useful because is the grounds are left to dry then they harden, when you put the Portafiltas in the group head to make a coffee as the Portafilta rises, it can push the hardened grounds onto the group seal and work like a paste, destroying your group seal in the process

 Repeat whole process for each group head, this sounds like a lot of work but once you have done this a couple of times, it's a doddle, it's also essential if you want your machine to last and keep out of trouble making great drinks and getting the most from your coffee.

-It is a good idea to back flush your machine every day with just normal water before making your first shot, this not only helps to keep the machine clean but also helps to heat the internals, this will result in you getting a better first shot, after that run 7 -12oz of water through the group head with the portafilta in place to heat the basket and the surrounding metal.
-No matter what you do you will always get a better second shot, but you can get close by following this proceedure.
+It is a good idea to back flush your machine every day with just normal water before making your first shot, this not only helps to keep the machine clean but also helps to heat the internals, this will result in you getting a better first shot, after that run 7 -12oz of water through the group head with the Portafilta in place to heat the basket and the surrounding metal.
+No matter what you do you will always get a better second shot, but you can get close by following this procedure.